 Why did I use orange instead of red, which is the true complement?
 Because red is too dark a color.
 The values of the greens I drew are so light that red, even applied lightly, would have dominated the greens.
 Orange is a near complement and is also a lighter value, so it works just as well.

 This method works with everything.
-Every color has a complementary color, and you can use complementary colors to alter the brightness or boldness of any color with any subject you might want to draw.
+Every color has a complement, and you can use complementary colors to alter the brightness or boldness of any color with any subject you might want to draw.

 I have used red as a complementary under drawing for landscapes and it works perfectly for that.
 But for glazing greens after they’re on the paper, consider a lighter value, less dominant near complement.